GuardKnox and Xilinx: Innovating to Offer Flexible Hardware Infrastructure for the Cybersecurity Needs of Connected VehiclesApril 29, 2019

 GuardKnox’s unrivaled levels of system performance, flexibility, scalability and interoperability is supported through the GuardKnox-Xilinx technical partnership by using Xilinx’s FPGAs and SoCs.
 Xilinx’s SoC portfolio integrates the software programmability of a processor with the hardware programmability of an FPGA.
 By offloading the storage of schema, message data analysis and other logic to the programmable hardware, GuardKnox devices can analyze and manage the message traffic of vehicle networks at the near-instant speeds.

-Secure Network Orchestrator (SNO) Gateway Domain Controllers using the Zynq® UltraScaleTM ZU3CGXilinx FPGAs are already in use by a number of GuardKnox product lines and projects:
+The GuardKnox High-Performance Compute Platform / Gateway Domain Controller uses the Zynq® UltraScaleTM ZU3CG.
+Xilinx FPGAs are already in use by a number of GuardKnox product lines and projects:

 All GuardKnox projects will use the Xilinx MicroBlaze™ 32-bit RISC Harvard architecture soft processor core.
 The strategic joint technical partnership will also include collaboration on hardware architecture that will support GuardKnox future solutions for OEMs and Tier 1s.